FrankMerriman/Raspberry-Pi.neapple/README.md

 # Running
-After set-up is complete, activating the Pi.neapple is a simple as running two commands from the project directory.
+After set up is complete, activating the Pi.neapple is a simple as running two commands from the project directory.
 - From one terminal run `./packet_sniffer` to activate packet sniffing on wlan1
 - From another terminal run `python3 upload_manager.py` to activate packet uploading to google drive